The variety of $2$-dimensional algebras over an algebraically closed field: Closures for orbits of infinite series

 In this section we describe closures of orbits for infinite series from our classification.
 To make this description nicer and more complete we introduce two additional series and one additional algebra.
 For $\alpha\in{\bf k}$, we introduce ${\bf D}_2'(\alpha)={\bf D}_2(\alpha,-\alpha)$ and ${\bf D}_3'(\alpha)={\bf D}_3(\alpha,-\alpha)$.
 Note that ${\bf D}_2'(*)\subset {\bf D}_2(*)$ and ${\bf D}_3'(*)\subset {\bf D}_3(*)$.
 Also we define ${\bf A}_4'={\bf A}_4(0)\in {\bf A}_4(*)$.
 Here and further, for a symbol $\bf X$, we denote by ${\bf X}(*)$ the set formed by all ${\bf X}(\Gamma)$ that are defined.
 For example, ${\bf D}_2(*)=\{{\bf D}_2(\Gamma)\mid \Gamma\in{\bf k}^2\}$, ${\bf E}_3(*)=\{{\bf E}_3(\Gamma)\mid \Gamma\in {\bf k}^2\times{\bf k}^*\}$.

-\begin{Th} For each row of the following table, the second column contains all isomorphism classes of algebras whose orbits lie in the closure of the orbit of the series of algebras contained in the first column of the same row.
+\begin{Th} For each row of Table 4, the second column contains all isomorphism classes of algebras whose orbits lie in the closure of the orbit of the series of algebras contained in the first column of the same row. \end{Th} \begin{Proof} All required degenerations that don't follow from Theorem \ref{graf2} are proved in Table 5.
+Table 6 describes separating sets for all required non-degenerations and, thus, finishes the proof of the theorem.